vtamara/cocoon-ajax-project-objective-result-indicator/README.md

-Note that, although redundant, we included the field `project_id` in `results` and `indicators` to be able to nest partial views of results, indicators in the project view.
+Note that, although redundant, we included the field `project_id` in `results` and `indicators` to be able to nest partial views of results and indicators in the project view.

-The realations availabe at `app/models/project.rb` are:
+The relations availabe at `app/models/project.rb` are:
 ```ruby
 class Project < ApplicationRecord
   has_many :objectives, dependent: :destroy, validate: true